getlago/lago-docs/docs/guide/01_intro/welcome.md

 # Welcome to Lago
-Lago is an **open-source billing API for product-led SaaS**.
+Lago is an **open-source software for usage-based billing**.
 It's the best alternative to Chargebee, Recurly or Stripe Billing for companies that need to handle complex billing logics.

 This library will allow you to build an entire billing system from scratch.
 Lago is a real-time, event-based solution made for usage-based billing, subscription-based billing, and all the nuances of pricing in between.